wolf-justin0103/laravel-perm/README.md

 @endhasrole
 ```

-Check for any role in a list:
+Test for any role in a list:
 ```php
 @hasanyrole($collectionOfRoles)
     I have one or more of these roles!